Need to light up the dark? Check out these high-lumen smart light bulbs.

 - Pricey

-TECKIN offers a bright bulb with good colors, in a Wi-Fi-only budget bulb.
-The app is lacking, but simple functions are there.

-Best Overall Standard Style (Hub): Sengled Smart LED Extra Bright Soft White A19 Bulb
+Best overall A19 style (Hub): Sengled Zigbee Smart Bulb Extra Bright

 Sengled gave this smart LED bulb the moniker Extra Bright for a good reason since it cranks out up to 1500LM of brightness.
 That number puts these bulbs at number two for overall brightness on this list.
-The biggest drawback of this bulb is the color though — let me explain.
+The biggest drawback of this bulb is the color, though — let me explain.

 Sengled gave this bulb extra brightness but took away the ability to tune the color temperature.
-You are locked at 2700K, a softer and warmer light, which is fine in most situations.
-The upside is there is no question as to what setting the light needs to be at to ensure you can take full advantage of the full 1500LM of brightness.
+So instead, you are locked at 2700K, a softer and warmer light, which is fine in most situations.
+The upside is there is no question as to what setting the light needs to be to ensure you can take full advantage of the full 1500LM of brightness.

-In terms of smart controls, you get all of the scenes and routines that you can expect from a smart light when pairing with the Sengled Smart Hub.
-You can set up the Sengled bulb with hubs like SmartThings, Wink, and Zigbee enabled Amazon Echo devices.
-You can also enable to use of voice controls for Alexa or Google Assistant, but a hub must be connected to the bulb.
+In terms of smart controls, you get all of the scenes and routines you can expect from a smart light when paired with the Sengled Smart Hub.
+You can set up the Sengled bulb with hubs like SmartThings, Wink, and Zigbee-enabled Amazon Echo devices.
+You can also use Alexa or Google Assistant voice controls, but a hub must connect to the bulb.
 So if you are good with a bulb that offers fantastic brightness in only a single color, then this is the bulb for you.

 Pros: